Description

 The finished car stayed with the firm until at least 1986 when the company applied to the DVLA for the change of engine and colour.
 It then passed through various hands until it landed with the previous registered keeper, who was clearly smitten as he spent an estimated £50, 000 on parts and labour.

 The story does not end there, as the last registered keeper invested a further £15, 000 into this rare car.
-Huge sums, for sure, but the car now features a John Sleath engine (if you know, you know…) and a Duncan Watts-rebuilt transmission.
+Huge sums, for sure, the car had a new crate engine supplied and fitted by John Sleath (if you know, you know…) and a Duncan Watts-rebuilt transmission.
 The 17-inch alloy wheels are the same as those fitted to the reincarnated Interceptor S and R. A modern Sanden air-conditioning was fitted in 2020.
 The Mota-Lita steering wheel was fitted a year later, so is still nigh-on unmarked.
 The interior was re-trimmed in Cream hide, with the centre console and dashboard in Royal Blue complimented by a deep burr walnut facia.
 The door cards were also re-trimmed in Cream with Royal Blue cappings, a nice touch are the Royal Blue seat belts with the carpets in reverse Royal Blue with Cream bound edges.
 All this and a new Webasto Monte Carlo Sunroof too.

 The history file is as voluminous as you’d expect given the Interceptor’s historical importance and includes the Series 4 specification sheets, a factory Statement of Origin, the Customer Preparation Inspection sheets dated 29th April 1974, and maintenance paperwork dating back to 1974.